nix-community/nixos-avf/README.md

 # Using the image

+> [!NOTE]
-NOTE: After installation of the image you want to expand the disk as you will run into space problems during rebuild otherwise.
+> After installation of the image you want to expand the disk as you will run into space problems during rebuild otherwise.
+>

-You can resize the disk under "Settings (Gear) > Disk resize".
+> You can resize the disk under "Settings (Gear) > Disk resize".
 We recommend 8 GB or more.

+> [!IMPORTANT]
+> The image only works on Android 16+ and on Android flavours that have the Android 16 Terminal patches backported (example: GrapheneOS)

 ## Debuggable android